Frequently asked questions

 The program has been granted provisional accreditation, which is the standard for all new programs.
 Please see the Accreditation section of the website for more information.

 Applications for the class beginning in January of 2015 are now available on CASPA.
 A supplemental application is also required.

 Applications must be submitted through the Centralized Application Service for Physician Assistants (CASPA) https://portal.caspaonline.org/ .
 Those applications are reviewed and either rejected or the applicant will be notified and sent the Clarkson PA program supplemental application.
 The supplemental application is then completed and sent back to the program with an application fee of $50.
 At that point, the entire application is reviewed and invitations for interviews are extended and those that are not offered an interview are notified.
 For more information please visit the Admissions section of our website.

-The deadline for CASPA applications is June 1, 2013.
-Applications from either CASPA cycle (before or after March 1st) are valid.
+The deadline for CASPA applications is March 1, 2014 for the January 2015 class.
 Supplemental applications are due 30 days after the applicant is notified.
 Incomplete applications, applications received after the deadline, or applications received without the application fee will be returned to the sender without review and the application will be considered closed.